Unhosted wallet verification

 • Establishing trust with their customers and reducing the potential for fraud.

-Let’s say Alice, based in Switzerland, wants to withdraw some funds from her VASP and initiates a corresponding transaction.
-As the VASP is also based in Switzerland, it has to follow local regulatory requirements and verify who controls the wallet before allowing the transaction:
+Let’s say Alice, based in Switzerland, wants to withdraw some funds from her VASP to her private wallet on Metamask.
+As her VASP is based in Switzerland, it has to follow local regulatory requirements and verify who controls the wallet before approving the Travel Rule message:

 If you have never used Sumsub, visit our website and click Get started to begin your journey or contact our sales department.